 "Jon Snow has never met a girl he likes more than his hair," Robb said laughing at him.
 "He's not going to let you touch his head."

 "It's customary," Robb said.
-"I guess if someone posed a better offer for you then things could change."
+"I guess if someone posed a better offer, things could change."

-"Why couldn't you two come too?"
-She sighed resting her chin on the top of my head.
+She groaned, though I knew in reality she loved meeting new people.
+"Why couldn't the two of you come too?"
+She sighed and placed her chin on the top of my head.

 "No one wants to take the bastard or the ward of Winterfell anywhere, why would they?"
-Jon shot an arrow and you could almost taste the bitterness in the air.
+Jon shot another arrow.
+You could almost taste the bitterness in the air.

-Later than afternoon I wandered up to Amina's room where I assumed she be packing, instead she stood in front of the mirror twirling in a flowy summer dress.
+Later than afternoon, I wandered up to Amina's room.
+I expected she would be packing, instead she stood in the mirror, twirling in a pink summer dress.
 "What are you doing?"
 I asked laughing.
 She jumped when she noticed me.

 "Goodnight!"
 She called.

 I grabbed my horse from the stables and rode him to the brothel.
 "Where's Ros?"
-I asked one girl.
+I asked a girl.
 She pointed down the hall.
-I found her laying on one of the couches; her dress looked a lot like the dress Amina had been wearing earlier but Amina's fit unlike Ros's.
+I found the redhead laying on a chaise.
+Her dress looked just like Amina's, but purple.
 Gods, had Amina been taking advice from the whores?
-"I need to borrow you," I told Ros.
+"I need to borrow you."

 "Anything for you," she purred.
 I was one of her best customers.

-"I have a friend," calling Jon a friend seemed a bit of a stretch.
-"He's always in a bad mood; I was hoping you might be able to cheer him up tonight."
+"I have a friend."
+Calling Jon a friend was a bit of a stretch.
+"He's always in a bad mood.
+I was hoping you might be able to cheer him up tonight."

 "A virgin?"
 She asked.
 I nodded.
-"That's annoying."
+"Annoying."
 She sighed, "Fine I'll do it, for the usual price."